Thothius/roomian-realms/Mod Info/RG2_Race_Documentation.md

-# RG2 Mod v0.3 - Comprehensive Racial Overview
+# RoomianRealms Mod v0.3 - Comprehensive Cultural Overview

-*This document provides detailed information about all playable races in the RG2 mod, including their stats, abilities, lore, and gameplay characteristics.*
+*This document provides detailed information about all playable civilizations in the RoomianRealms mod, including their stats, abilities, lore, and gameplay characteristics.*

 ## Table of Contents
 1. [Wormlings (GARTHIMI)](#1-wormlings-garthimi---the-breach)